ReneeErnst/end-to-end-model-test-gcp/README.md

 Unexpected error when loading the model: Support for generic buffers has not been implemented.
 (Error code: 0)"
 ```

-I was unable to load hdf files even though the tables requirement is included
-as a required package in the setup.py, and that I was able to create hdf files
-in AI Platform Jobs and AI Platform Notebooks.
-My best guess is this is
-versioning discrepancies in AI Platform (similar to my jobs issue with AI
-Platform runtime 1.14 described above).
-However, the lack of error information
-passed to users makes debugging exceptionally hard.
-Solution here was to pickle
-dataframes rather than utilizing hdf files, but took a lot of guessing to find
-the eventual issue.
-Further testing/debugging needed.

 Helpful note from Google (make sure to do this to avoid overwriting files):
 When you create subsequent versions of your model, organize them by placing